TheAllAmericanBoysChorus/AABCwp/wp-content/plugins/easing-slider/readme.txt

 To display the slider, you can use any of the following methods.

 **In a post/page:**
-Simply insert the shortcode below into the post/page to display the slider:
+Simply insert the shortcode below into the post/page to display the slider.
+Be sure to replace the "1" with the ID of the slider you wish to display.

-`[easingsliderlite]`
+`[easingslider id="1"]`

 **Function in template files (via php):**
-To insert the slider into your theme, add the following code to the appropriate theme file:
+To insert the slider into your theme, add the following code to the appropriate theme file.
+As above, replace the "1" with the ID of the slider you wish to display.

-`<?php if ( function_exists( "easingsliderlite" ) ) { easingsliderlite(); } ?>`
+`<?php if ( function_exists( "easingslider" ) ) { easingslider( 1 ); } ?>`

 == Frequently Asked Questions ==

-= I've upgraded from v1.x and my slides have disappeared. =

-Don't sweat!
-Simply navigate to the <strong>"Edit Slideshow"</strong> admin panel and click the <strong>"Import my Easing Slider v1.x settings"</strong> button.
-That's it!
-If you run into any trouble, don't hesitate to open a support topic, or have a look at the screencast below.

-<a href="http://cl.ly/1V0V411I1V09">Upgrading from v1.x</a>

 = My slider continually loads.
 What's wrong? =